Yeki Bud Yeki Nabud

-Yeki Bud Yeki Nabud (یکی بود یکی نبود) is a collection of short stories written in 1921 by Mohammad Ali Jamalzadeh.
-Its publication made Jamalzadeh a major figure in the Persian literature.
+Yeki Bud Yeki Nabud (یکی بود یکی نبود) is a collection of short stories written in 1921 by Mohammad-Ali Jamalzadeh.
+Its publication made Jamalzadeh a major figure of Persian literature.

 The literal translation of the phrase Yeki Bud Yeki Nabud (Once Upon a Time) is One Was There and One Was Not There, or There Was One and There Wasn't One, alluding to an indefinite time and place.
 Opening a story by Yeki Bud Yeki Nabud prepares the hearers (especially those of very young age) or readers that what they are about to hear or read is not necessarily true.